 - The analysis of data including entry profiles, Foundation Stage Profile scores, "A Language in Common" assessment, reading ages, other whole-school pupil progress data - Classroom-based assessment and monitoring arrangements.
-(Cycle of planning, action and review.) - Following up parental concerns - Tracking individual children's progress over time, - Liaison with feeder nurseries on transfer - Information from previous schools - Information from other services - Maintaining a provision map for all vulnerable learners but which clearly identifies pupils receiving additional SEN Support from the school's devolved budget or in receipt of High Needs funding.
-This provision map is updated termly through meetings between the teachers and SENCO. - Undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate,

-- useful information on a pupil's needs.
+(Cycle of planning, action and review.) - Following up parental concerns - Tracking individual children's progress over time, - Information from previous schools, Nurseries and other services - Consistent and strategically planned transitions - Maintaining a provision map / CENSUS for all vulnerable learners but which clearly identifies pupils receiving additional SEN Support from the school's devolved budget or in receipt of High Needs funding.
+This provision map is updated termly through meetings between the teachers and SENCO - Undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
 It may include a bilingual assessment where English is not the first language. - Involving an external agency where it is suspected that a special educational need is significant.